Cheffrey2000/ReadME_LaTeX_Editor-/README.md

 LaTeX is a beautiful tool which allows you to create visually appealing mathmatical equations.
 This format, however does not always render properly, especially in markdown and HTML.
 Github ahs provided a solution for this problem, but it if you already have a repo or document with LaTeX in it, it can take some time to make the changes.

-#### without the correct formatting a LaTeX equation woul look like this:
+#### Without the correct formatting a LaTeX equation would look like this:
 > $$ P(A|B) = \dfrac{P(A \cap B)}{P(B)}$$

-#### after running the script in the repo folder the result is this:
+#### After running the script in the repo folder the result is this:

 > <img src="https://render.githubusercontent.com/render/math?math=P(A|B) =\dfrac{P(A \cap B)}{P(B)}">